ironblodz/tecprestige/wp-content/plugins/webtoffee-product-feed/README.txt

 Yes.
 You can sync WooCommerce products to Facebook catalog to run dynamic ads.

-= How can I set the product long description as default when uploading to facebook catalog? =
+= How can I set the product long description as default when uploading to Facebook catalog? =

 You can use below code snippet on your active theme functions.php file.